neurologic/Comparative-Animal-Behavior/levels-of-analysis/genetic.md

 #### 3: Reverse Genetics

-It was previously generally thought that animal behaviors are too complex to be immediately determined by genetic factors.
+For a long time, it was thought that animal behaviors are too complex to be immediately determined by genetic factors.
 For example, male courtship behavior in Drosophila is a stereotyped sequence of FAPs in which a male follows a female, taps the female, sings a song by vibrating one wing, licks the female’s genitalia and curls the abdomen to attempt copulation.
 Male courtship behavior is obviously complex, however, it was one of the first behaviors found to be specified by a single gene.

 Using a *reverse genetic* approach, Demir and Diskson (2005)[^fruitless-dickson] showed that the fruitless gene is transcribed and translated differently in male and female flies.
-By splicing the fruitless gene in a "male" way (ie. a targeted manipulatino of the suspected gene of interest), they were able to ***induce*** male courtship behavior in female flies.
+For a reverse genetic approach, they manipulated the genome directly.
+Splicing the fruitless gene in a "male" way (ie. a targeted manipulation of the suspected gene of interest), ***induced*** male courtship behavior in female flies.
 Male homozygous fruitless mutants had normal genitalia but did not exhibit courtship behavior toward female flies.

 [^fruitless-dickson]: [Ebru Demir and Barry J. Dickson (2005) fruitless Splicing Specifies Male Courtship Behavior in Drosophila.
 Cell 121(5)](https://doi.org/10.1016/j.cell.2005.04.027)